Code: ZTMBDAY2026 | Ends in 👇

 It’ll also help you to form out-of-the-box attacking and defensive techniques.

-Admittedly at this point, you won't have created any cybersecurity projects, but it’s still worth setting up now and adding to as you go, versus trying to add it all later.
+Admittedly at this point, you won't have created any cybersecurity projects, but it’s still worth setting up now and adding to as you go, as its much easier than trying to add it all later.
 (You always forget to add things otherwise).

 And don’t forget, some security roles care about your programming experience so you could add in some Python projects now, and then keep adding as you learn more.

-Learn how to set up a portfolio site here, along with types on how to make yourself far more hirable.
+Learn how to set up a portfolio site here, as well as some tips on how to make yourself far more hireable:

 Average time to complete: 10 days

-Step #4: Learn the basics of Ethical Hacking
+Step #3.
+Learn the core skills for Ethical Hacking

-As I mentioned earlier, there are 2 sides to Ethical Hacking:
+As I mentioned earlier in the intro, there are 2 sides to Ethical Hacking:

 • Offense aka the hacking side, and